uniclogs/uniclogs-docs/pass_calculator/README.md

 # Pass Calculator
 A common python module for calculating orbital passes used by ULTRA and RADS.
-Mostly a somple wrapper ontop of [skyfeild].
+Mostly a simple wrapper ontop of [skyfeild].

 ## Dependencies
 `$ pip install -r requirements.txt`